microsoft/go-infra/cmd/azoras/README.md

 ## Authentication

-azoras doesn't handle authentication, you need to login to your Azure ACR registry with the ORAS CLI.
-See https://oras.land/docs/how_to_guides/authentication for more information.

 azoras provides a helper subcommand to login the ORAS CLI to your Azure ACR registry using the Azure CLI.

 1. Log into the Azure CLI: